noxiii/HANotifyNextCloudTalk/README.md

 Create a separate user for the notify.
 Add this user and your own to a room.
 Be sure that the name the room is uniq.

 Add to the configuration.yaml following lines.
-Add for every room a separate notify.

 ```
 notify: